gbayer-1/AZMLND_Capstone_Project/README.md

 <img src="./screenshots/AutoML_runwidget.png" />

-A description on further improvements can also be found in the [notebook](automl.ipynb).

 ## Hyperparameter Tuning
 For a detailed description of the hyperdrive configuration please refer to the incode documentation in [hyperparameter_tuning.ipynb](hyperparameter_tuning.ipynb). <br>
 I chose a RandomForestClassifier model for this problem, since the input data is a mix of categorical und numerical data on which tree-based models tend to perform well.
 The HyperDrive Run tunes three parameters of this model on the primary metric accuracy: